World In Paris

 For a much more local experience, consider renting an apartment in Paris.
 This is definitely a much more local option than a hotel or a hostel, plus you can even cook some of your meals to save money.
 And there are some apartments with Eiffel Tower views too!

 If you decide to rent an apartment in Paris, we recommend Booking.com, which also does apartment rentals for travelers with excellent service.
-With Booking.com, you can have all your hotel and apartment bookings under the same dashboard, plus their customer service is excellent.
+With Booking.com, you can have all your hotel and apartment bookings under the same dashboard, plus their customer service is excellent Find the Best Apartments in Paris with Booking.com

-GOOD TO KNOW: furnished apartments are very requested in Paris, especially in tourist areas.
+GOOD TO KNOW: Furnished apartments are very requested in Paris, especially in tourist areas.
 For this reason, apartment owners prioritize bookings for longer stays rather than just a weekend.

 >> Book in advance for more options and better prices.